-Disputed Will Solicitor, Lee Dawkins, looks at the legal requirements for a valid Will
+Will dispute Solicitor, Lee Dawkins, looks at what makes a will valid

-Wills need to be prepared in accordance with some very strict technical rules in order to be valid.
-Those rules are set out in section 9 of the Wills Act 1837.
-In essence a valid Will must be:-
+Wills need to be prepared in accordance with some very strict technical rules in order to be legally valid.
+Those rules are set out in section 9 of the Wills Act of 1837.

 a) in writing;